 These little balls of energy would be well-suited to apartment living due to their small-to-medium size, but only if the owner can take them out for plenty of exercise.
 Otherwise, they might prefer to live in a house that has space for running around.
 It’s important to give your Jack-A-Poo plenty of attention and keep them stimulated, so their hardworking, clever nature can be used for good–otherwise, they could become destructive and bark a lot.
 However, these behaviors can be nipped in the bud with early training.
 If you’re ready for a high-energy friend who wants to be by your side as much as possible, this might be a great pup for you!

-See below for all Jack-A-Poo facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Jack-A-Poos!

 Jack-A-Poo Mixed Dog Breed Pictures

 Jack-A-Poo Mixed Dog Breed Pictures, Characteristics, & Facts

 Height:10 to 16 inches